TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 4/Numbers 4.4.md

 ---

-This is the service of the sons of Kohath in the tent of meeting, [about] the most holy things:
+"This is the service of the sons of Kohath in the Tent of Meeting, the most holy things.